ALL ABOUT TURKEY

 HEALTHCARE IN TURKEY

 There are three main healthcare systems in Turkey; public, private and university.
 The majority of health and social securities are overseen by the state however government SGK insurance policies do allow for discounts in some private facilities dependent on the complaint.
-This gives locals a choice over where to seek help and medical assistance.
 The vast majority of hospitals, private and public, meet or surpass international quality and service standards which has led to many foreigners now choosing to undergo treatment in Turkey rather than their native countries.
 For more information on healthcare please see our HEALTHCARE FAQ’S

 WHY A PROPERTY IN TURKEY?